gdcur/gdcur/README.md

 # Gianfranco De Curtis - Senior Data Engineer

-20+ years building production-grade data pipelines, lakehouse architectures, and analytics platforms across oil and gas, and other industries.
+20+ years building production-grade data pipelines, lakehouse architectures, and analytics platforms across energy, finance and enterprise domains.

 Most of my work lives at the intersection of complex data sources, cloud-native AWS infrastructure, and the unglamorous but critical work